Past Awards: 2015

 Matching funds: CMRR, Ugurbil Retention Commitment

 Center for Magnetic Resonance Research will acquire a field camera acquisition system that provides the necessary hardware and software for improved image reconstruction and scanner calibration capabilities.
 CMRR investigators will be able to exploit the data collected by this instrument to develop and incorporate improvements in image acquisition and reconstruction for core techniques like functional brain imaging (fMRI) and diffusion-weighted imaging for anatomical connectivity (dMRI).
-These techniques are used by a large community of U of M investigators from multiple schools and departments to study the human brain in health and disease.
+These techniques are used by a large community of UMN investigators from multiple schools and departments to study the human brain in health and disease.